faker-ruby/faker/unreleased_README.md

 Faker::Config.locale to the locale you want, and Faker will take care of the rest.

-If your locale doesn't already exist, create it in the \lib\locales\ directory and you can then override or add elements to suit your needs.
+If your locale doesn't already exist, create it in the `lib/locales` directory and you can then override or add elements to suit your needs.
 See more about how to use locales [here](lib/locales/README.md)